hammadkhokhar/wm-challenge/readme.md

 ## Pre-requisites

-- Update Firebase credentials in `src/config.js`.
+- Update Firebase credentials in `src/firebase.config.ts`.
 You may need to adjust Firebase rules to enable database read and write access.

 ## Setup

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
-3. Execute npm run build to build the microservice; the build will be located in the dist folder.
+3. Execute `npm run build` to build the microservice; the build will be located in the dist folder.
-4. Launch the server with npm start, defaulting to localhost:80.
+4. Launch the server with `npm start`, defaulting to localhost:80.

 ## How it works